There are two ways to fax with Mac OS X.

 The second is a connected fax machine or multifunction printer (print/scan/copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.

-A third option – with a fax/modem is no longer available as Apple’s fax modem is not longer compatible OS X from 10.7 (Lion) onward.
-There may be the option to fax with a Windows operating system through a virtualization system such as Parallels.
+A third option – with a fax/modem is no longer available as Apple’s fax modem is not longer compatible from OS X 10.7 (Lion) onward.
+There may be the option to fax with a Windows (or Linux) operating system through a virtualization system such as Parallels.

 Table of Contents